Francisco el Matemático: Premise

-The story focuses on a district educational institution located in the south of Bogota, where Francisco Restrepo (Luis Mesa) is hired to be a ninth grade math teacher.
+The story focuses on a district educational institution located in the south of Bogotá, where Francisco Restrepo (Luis Mesa) is hired to be a ninth grade math teacher.
 His work environment was shared among outstanding students, extroverts and rebels.
 In addition to delving into the teacher's private situations, the series also focused on some students such as Gabriela (Diana Ángel), Magdalena (Verónica Orozco), Elkin (Manuel José Chávez), Carlos (Óscar Mauricio Rodríguez), Marcela (Lina María Luna), Fernando (Jorge Monterrosa), Jhonatan (Jacques Toukhmanian), among others.
 For Francisco, teaching in a district school became complicated due to the rebel attitudes of some students, which in some cases ended in fights.
 His integral character in his work as a teacher, made him a conciliator of conflicts, so that over time he would become friends with these students.
 Inside the school, he met his co-worker named Adriana (Alejandra Borrero) with whom they would make a friendship that would last until Francisco Restrepo left the series.

 The series focused on the personal life of a student named Gabriela, who was characterized by being intelligent, prominent and leading her group.
 A fact would change his life, at the beginning of the series was violated by a Physical Education teacher named Dago (Mario Duarte).
 After this fact, she decided to have her son at an age as hard as 14 years.
 Her life as a student and mother was gradually assimilating, until she graduated from high school and continued her studies of social communication.